kyma-project/control-plane/docs/kyma-environment-broker/03-16-deprovision-retrigger-cronjob.md

 ## Prerequisites

-The Deprovision Retrigger Job requires access to:
+Deprovision Retrigger Job requires access to:
 - KEB database, to get the IDs of the instances with not completed steps.
 - KEB, to request SKR deprovisioning.